 Documents needed to verify client identity will include 3 months of recent bank statements, IRS Form 4506-T, and business tax returns.
 A soft pull of your credit check is done at the start of the application, and a hard pull at the end.
 The difference is that the hard pull will affect your credit rating.

 Your credit payments will be reported to the 3 major credit rating agencies (Experian, Equifax, and TransUnion) so you can improve your credit score.
 Obviously, late payments will negatively affect your score.
-Overall, the Lending Club application process is very straightforward with few reported problems.
+The specific process with each individual lender is outlined below for further clarification.

 Get up-to $500K with Lending Club!